Zoë Lund

-Zoë Tamerlis Lund (February 9, 1962 – April 16, 1999), also known as Zoë Tamerlis and Zoë Tamerlaine, was an American musician, model, actress, author, producer, political activist, and screenwriter.
+Zoë Lund (née Tamerlis; February 9, 1962 – April 16, 1999), also known as Zoë Tamerlaine, was an American musician, model, actress, author, producer, political activist, and screenwriter.
 She was best known for her association in two films with film director Abel Ferrara: Ms .45 (1981), in which she starred, and Bad Lieutenant (1992), for which she co-wrote the screenplay.

 Early life

 Lund was born Zoë Tamerlis in New York City on February 9, 1962 the only child of Barbara Lekberg (née Hult), an American sculptor originally from Portland, Oregon, and Victor Tamerlis, a rare-books seller.
 Her mother was of Swedish descent and her father was of Romanian descent.
 She dropped out of college.

 Career

 At a young age, Lund was an accomplished composer and musician; but the power of celluloid took a firmer grasp.
 "I could write a concerto with 17 violins that could be very powerful, but film works on a more visceral level where I can go into the collective audience and make sure my point gets across."
 Lund was also a pianist.